Quicr/quicr-arch-spec/moq-arch.md

 # Names and Named Objects

-Names are basic elements within the QuicR architecture and they uniquely identify objects.
+Names are basic elements with in the QuicR architecture and they uniquely identify objects.
 Named objects can be cached in relays in a way CDNs cache resources and thus can obtain similar benefits such caching mechanisms would offer.

-## Objects Groups {{#gro}}
+## Object Groups {{#gro}}

-Objects within QuicR belong to a group.
+Objects with in QuicR belong to a group.
 A group (a.k.a group of objects) represent an independent composition of set of objects, where there exists dependency relationship between the objects within the group.
 Groups, thus can be independently consumable by the subscriber